Chas McCormick Player Props: Astros vs. White Sox

-Chas McCormick and the Houston Astros take the field for Opening Day against Dylan Cease and the Chicago White Sox on March 30 at 7:08 PM ET.
+Chas McCormick is back in the lineup for the Houston Astros and will face Lucas Giolito and the Chicago White Sox April 1 at 2:10 PM ET.

 Chas McCormick Game Info & Props vs. the White Sox